napari/napari/README.md

 ![image](resources/screenshot-layers.png)

-You can add markers on top of an image
+You can add points on top of an image

 ```python
 import numpy as np